lizzybrooks/code-based-art/week4/readme.md

 7. Add a motion sensor!
 (1 hour)
  * [Here](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/using-a-pir) is a good tutorial to start working with your PIR motion sensor.
  * [This](http://www.instructables.com/id/Motion-Activated-Servo/) Instructable is also useful to connect your servo to the motion sensor.
 Instructables are a great resource for Arduino projects!
+ * The[Adafruit Motor Selection Guide] (https://learn.adafruit.com/adafruit-motor-selection-guide/powering-your-motors?view=all) will help you to understand which motors can do what things.

 * Work on a project to finish and share in class on week 5!